 The grant’s main focus is however on solar panels going from 4 kWh until 5 kWh capacity.

 If you are eligible, you will earn money from each kWh generated during 20 years.
 However, you can also export or sell the energy produced that you do not use to the national grid and you will also earn money for it.

 This grant focuses on helping people with low income, fuel poverty and vulnerable consumer to lower their energy consumption by implementing different green actions.
-These actions are undertaken by suppliers who have to fulfill 3 obligations:
+These actions are undertaken by suppliers who have to fulfil 3 obligations:

 - Domestic carbon reduction